Rains strand Washington drivers, flood White House basement

 Water levels at Cameron Run in Alexandria, Virginia, a flood-prone area along the Capital Beltway, rose more than 7 feet over 30 minutes after 9 a.m., according to the weather service.
 Four Mile Run, which runs through Arlington and Alexandria, saw a similar increase.

-Pete Piringer, a spokesman for the fire department in Montgomery County, Maryland, said emergency workers used boats for dozens of rescues, plucking people from flooded cars.
+Pete Piringer, a spokesman for the fire department in Montgomery County, Maryland, said emergency workers responded to dozens of rescue calls and used boats to pluck people from flooded cars.

 "Everywhere I turned, there was traffic and roads closed," he said.